HomeSocial & Dating

 Safety before chemistry

 Three habits remove most of the risk.
 First, have a short video call before meeting anyone.
-Five minutes on FaceTime confirms the person matches their photos and quietly filters out most scammers, who will always have a reason to refuse.
+Five minutes on a video call confirms the person matches their photos and quietly filters out most scammers, who will always have a reason to refuse.
 Second, never send money, gift cards or crypto to someone you have not met in person, no matter how convincing the story.
-Romance scams start warm and end with an emergency that only your money can fix.
+The FTC and FBI both flag the same pattern every year: romance scams start warm, then arrive at an emergency that only your money can fix, often with a request to move funds onto gift cards, a money transfer app, or crypto to keep it safe.
+None of that is real.
 Third, run a reverse image search on profile photos; stolen pictures surface in seconds.
 For a first date, pick a public place, arrange your own ride there and back, and tell a friend where you are.

 The privacy settings that matter

 Social and dating apps share more than you would choose by default, so spend two minutes in settings on day one.
 Location: allow only approximate location, never precise, and never the Always option.
+On iPhone you set this per app under Settings, Privacy and Security, Location Services, then the app name, where you can switch off Precise Location.
 Matching works fine on neighborhood-level accuracy.
-Contacts: skip the contact upload, and if the app can hide your profile from people in your address book, switch that on.
-It is the setting that keeps coworkers and cousins out of your card stack.
-Photos: before uploading, check the background for street signs, a work badge or anything else that pins down where you live.
+Contacts: skip the contact upload.
+If the app offers a way to hide your profile from people in your address book, switch it on.
+On the major apps this is often paired with a contact-block list or an incognito setting, and it is the feature that keeps coworkers and cousins out of your card stack.
+Photos: before uploading, check the background for street signs, a work badge, a house number or anything else that pins down where you live.

 What paid tiers really change